goatchurchprime/OQ_Networking_Demo/README.md

 Your motions will be compressed and delayed by one second for the moment.

-# Testing
+# Local testing

 The Doppelganger option (hit G on the keyboard) collects your motions and replays them to an avatar copy without going through the network.
-However, it simulates delayed and dropped packets to test the robustness of the algorithms.
+It is intended to simulate delayed and dropped packets to test the robustness of the interpolation algorithms.

+You can also run this between two devices on the same local area network without a server out on the internet.
+To do this select Connection: "As server" (key=1 if you are running not in VR) on one of them.
+This will broadcast a message on 255.255.255.255 to be picked up by the other running app, where you have done Connection: "Local network"
+(key=2 from a keyboard).
+When they discover each other this will be replaced by the ip number of the server instance.